vitest-dev/vitest/docs/api/vi.md

 - **Type**: `(path: string, factory?: () => unknown) => void`

   The same as [`vi.mock`](#vi-mock), but it's not hoisted at the top of the file, so you can reference variables in the global file scope.
-The next import of the module will be mocked.
+The next [dynamic import](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/import) of the module will be mocked.
 This will not mock modules that were imported before this was called.

 ```ts
 // ./increment.js